cunningham-code/cunningham-code/README.md

 * I automate projects with Python --> https://github.com/cunningham-code/lcs
 * I love hackathons --> https://github.com/cunningham-code/liquick
 * I write guides for other developers --> https://github.com/cunningham-code/site-scarf
 * _I am looking forward to open sourcing more of my work in the future!
-Follow me for udpates._
+Follow me here on GitHib for updates._

 Well let's see, you have already...
 - [x] Read my GitHub README